dg01d/nanopub/INSTALLATION.md

 ### Data Structure

-At the moment, the location of the data store - where the script places your posts - is hardcoded, this is something I am working on changing.
-On my site, I have the data store in a folder under the parent folder of my site's output folder.
-The structure of this folder is hardcoded as follows:-
+The location of the data store - where the script places your posts - is set with the `storageFolder` and `trashFolder` config options.
+This can be set relative to the working directory, or to an absolute path.
+On my site, I have configured the data store as follows:-

 ```
 /srv